George McCoy

 George McCoy is a British writer best known for producing McCoy's British Massage Parlour Guide, a series of guidebooks to establishments and women in Britain that provide sexual services.
 The books do not include businesses that provide therapeutic massage services.
 The term massage parlour is used in the title of the books because the term massage is commonly used in Britain to euphemistically advertise sex work, soliciting prostitution being illegal in the country.
 McCoy has also written several other guides to sexual services in Britain and appeared in the media to discuss the country's sex industry.

 Early life

-Born in Malvern, Worcestershire in 1948, McCoy took up a career as an entrepreneur.
-He set up a mail order business selling records which by 1990 had a turnover of over £1.5 million.
+Born in Malvern, Worcestershire in 1948, McCoy attended Sevenoaks School, Christ's College, Cambridge & Royal Holloway College, University of London, before he took up a career as an entrepreneur.
+He set up a mail order business selling records which by 1990 had an annual turnover of over £1.9 million.
 The business declined during the early 1990s.

 Guides

 McCoy began writing his Massage Parlour Guides in 1996.
 Since then he has been compiling and regularly updating them by means of visits to around 500 UK establishments.

 In 2015 McCoy stated that he had sold around 100,000 books online.

 In the summer of 2007 McCoy brought out the 11th edition of the Massage Parlour Guide and his first national dominatrix guide, McCoy's Guide to Corrective Services.
 In most of McCoy's books the entries are split up by county and then subdivided by town, while in the London Guide the entries are split into areas of London and then postal areas.
 Each entry lists basic details of establishments or women, such as name, phone number, web address, location, basic prices, availability, and then concludes with a paragraph comprising a resume of interesting features about the establishment or woman.
 Most entries in the guides are star rated and there are photographs of many of the women.
 McCoy has also produced city street plans to London, Birmingham and Manchester showing the locations of all the relevant cities' adult establishments: massage parlours, gay saunas, adult cinemas, sex shops, swinging clubs and striptease establishments with cartoons indicating their quality and details of each on the reverse side of the map.